 Several times a year, our minister and the Membership Committee offers the class “UU 101” This is a chance to learn about our Unitarian Universalist history and beliefs, as well as what it means to be a member of the congregation.
 We encourage everyone who is exploring our fellowship to attend one of these sessions.
 You will have fun and get to meet other people who are new.

 We officially welcome new members at a special New Member Sunday service twice a year.

 We are always here to answer or return your call, email, or smile at you should you walk in.
 You can email the office or call at (814) 237-7605.

 With so much going on, how do I make sure I don’t miss something?

 The best way to know what is going on is through our newsletter and enews.
 These will provide you with a full description of upcoming services, classes, and events.
-To subscribe to the newsletter subscription, use the Subscription form on the newsletter page, or ask Audrey in the office to enroll you - service with a smile!
-Call Audrey at (814) 237-7605 or email her.
+To subscribe, contact the Fellowship Office.
+(814) 237-7605 or email.